-Mandatory water restrictions apply to all residential customers of the Amherst public water system and include the following prohibitions:
+Mandatory water restrictions apply to all customers of the Amherst public water system and include the following prohibitions:

 1. Watering lawns, perennial or annual plants/flowers by any method.

 2. Washing cars or trucks at non-commercial vehicle washes.